aregulardev/flarelib-frc/README.md

 # FlareLib for FRC

-FlareLib is a lightweight Java library that builds upon WPILib to make robot software development more fast and convenient for FIRST Robotics Competition (FRC) teams.
+FlareLib is a lightweight Java library designed by Flare Robotics #8054 that builds upon WPILib to make robot software development more fast and convenient for FIRST Robotics Competition (FRC) teams.
 The library provides a set of subsystems, utilities, and simulation tools designed to:

 * Enable off-robot testing, driver practice and robot tuning using realistic simulations.
 * Provide implementations for common tasks such as vision-based alignment, kinematic computations, and autonomous routine management.